 Exams: Two objective exams will cover lecture, textbook materials, and video examples.
 Each exam will be objective type tests using Scantron Form 882.
 Each exam will be worth 100pts.

-Attendance / Participation: Fully participating in class discussion and performance projects will earn 150pts. total.
-(3pts. per day for every absences over the excused 2 limit) Top 5 response papers for Chapter & Essay Readings count for 60 points of participation in this category.
-Rehearsal days for Group Scene count for 10 points of participation in this category.
+Attendance / Participation: Fully participating in class discussion of Review Questions (RQ) and performance projects will earn 200pts. total. (loss of 3pts. per day for every absences over the excused 3 limit) Review Question Participation for Chapters & Essay Readings count for 120 points of participation in this category.
+Rehearsal in class 2 days for group project (40 pts)

 If there is any student in this class who has need for test taking accommodations, please feel free to bring me your accommodation letter and discuss this with me .